Tips for seeing Fall foliage near lynchburg, va

 Fall is one of my favorite times of year.
-I love feeling the change in the air, the crisp coolness replacing the warm humidity, breaking out my flannel shirt or sweater, and watching the leaves show their true colors.
-There are a lot of great places to see the fall colors right here in the Lynchburg area.
+I love feeling the change in the air, the crisp coolness replacing the warm humidity, breaking out my flannel shirt, and watching the leaves show their true colors.
+There are a lot of great places to see the fall colors right here in the Lynchburg, VA area.
 Below, I am going to share some of my favorite spots to see the foliage and link to some more information about the best times to go.
 You can choose to make it a quick trip or spend the better part of a day, driving, hiking, and taking pictures!

 WHEN TO GO

-Although the Fall leaves are not as bright here as they are in colder climates, the Lynchburg Area has some beautiful views of the foliage.
+Although the fall leaves are not as bright here as they are in colder climates, the Lynchburg, VA area has some beautiful views of the foliage.
 The best times usually run from mid to late October.
 You can get regular updates on this year’s conditions here.

 If you are interested in taking pictures of the views, consider going in the early morning to catch the beautiful sunrise colors sweeping over the mountains.